I am Tara.

 For me, what I bring to my life and marriage has a lot to do with how I grew up and what my life was before America, which has come with me, half way across the world.
 In New York, I still crave places from India that I have left so far away.
 I miss the everyday contact with people.
 I yearn for the warmth and the colors of that country.
 I look for it everywhere and each day I am more and more content and settled here – in my new home.

 My husband and I travel a lot.
 This helped.
-I am in love with the natural beauty America has to offer.
-This country is full of awesome land formations, wonders that blow my mind each time.
+I am in love with the natural beauty and diversity, America has to offer.
+This country is full of awesome land formations, food and art that blow my mind each time.
 I love USA!
 That was my first step in beginning to feel comfortable here.

 By and by I have learned to find color and texture and warmth in several places.I found wonderful stores, classes and friends and in doing realized that a lot of people here are in the same boat I am sailing in.